-Uterine fibroid embolization (UFE), a minimally invasive interventional radiology treatment for uterine fibroids, is a safe and effective, non-surgical option for women to consider.
+Uterine fibroid embolization (UFE) is a safe and effective, non-surgical option for women to consider.
 Most women with symptomatic fibroids are candidates for UFE and should obtain a consult with an interventional radiologist to determine whether UFE is a treatment option for them.

 For most women, fibroids either do not cause symptoms or cause only minor symptoms.
 Uterine fibroids can range in size from very tiny (a quarter of an inch) to larger than a cantaloupe.
 Occasionally, they can cause the uterus to grow to the size of a five-month pregnancy.
 In most cases, there is more than one fibroid in the uterus.

 While fibroids do not always cause symptoms, their size and location can lead to problems for some women, including pain and heavy bleeding.
 Fibroids can dramatically increase in size during pregnancy because of the increase in estrogen levels.
 After pregnancy, the fibroids usually shrink back to their pre-pregnancy size.
 They typically improve after menopause when the level of estrogen decreases dramatically.
 However, menopausal women who are taking supplemental estrogen (hormone replacement therapy) may not experience relief of symptoms.

 UFE is a minimally invasive alternative to surgery.
 If you need treatment for fibroid symptoms but want to avoid surgery, UFE may be right for you.
 Patients who are ideal for UFE include women who: